plugins/tuturuuu/skills/*/references/.

 Usetmp/agent-coordination/ as the ignored, in-worktree conversation space for agent-to-agent coordination.
 This is not source-controlled and should not be committed.

 Before editing, run git status --short.
 If dirty or untracked files already exist, record which ones are unrelated and leave them alone.
-If your task may overlap with another agent, create a note named tmp/agent-coordination/<YYYYMMDD-HHMMSS>-<agent-or-task>.md.
+If tmp/agent-coordination/ exists, inspect top-level notes marked working, blocked, or handoff before choosing files.
+Stale active notes still count as ownership signals until checked against the current worktree.

 Each note should include:

 tmp/agent-coordination/, choose a disjoint slice, or ask the human partner to arbitrate.
-When committing, stage explicit paths only.
+Do not edit another agent’s note unless explicitly asked.
+Before the final response or handoff, update your own note to done, handoff, or blocked with verification and residual risks.
+Archive only your own completed done note unless the human partner explicitly requests broader cleanup.
+When committing, stage explicit paths only and never stage coordination notes or archived coordination notes.
 If a repo-wide check or commit hook fails because of another agent’s files, do not fix those files just to satisfy the hook; report the blocker and keep your own diff scoped.

 Tooling & Environment Rules